|Spanish Supercupo 2015|

-Nicknamed "The Butcher" for his style of play, Goikoetxea played mainly for Athletic Bilboa, but also with Atletico Madrid.
+Nicknamed "The Butcher" for his brutal style of play, Andoni Goikoetxea played mainly for Athletic Bilboa, but also with Atletico Madrid.
 He was a part of Javier Clemente's Bilboa team that won back-to-back league title from 1982 to 1984.
-However, he was best remembered for almost ending Diego Maradona's career with a tackle in 1983.
+However, he was best remembered for his feud with Diego Maradona. he almost ended Maradona's career with a tackle in 1983.
 A year later, he became the focal point of the infamous brawl between Barcelona and Athletic Bilboa at the Final of Copa del Rey.

 |Gioko was known for his battle vs Maradona|

-Rated among the best ever centre-back to be capped for Spain, Garay went to the WC Finals in 1962.
+Garay was rated among the best ever centre-back to be capped for Spain.
 He spent 10 seasons with Athletic Bilboa and then, Barcelona for another 5 seasons.
-He won five major titles with Athletic Bilboa.
-He also played a single season with CD Málaga.
+He won five major titles with Athletic Bilboa between 1950 and 1960.
+He also played a single season with CD Málaga in the 1965-1966 season.
 He had 29 caps.
-He was part of the squad that competed at the 1962 World Cup.
+He was part of the squad that competed at the 1962 World Cup Finals in Chile.

 CB: Aitor Karanka (Spain)